6thSon/shieldfi/README.md

-**ShieldFi is the first full-lifecycle confidential SCF protocol on a public blockchain.** Built on Zama's FHEVM, it runs the complete four-party supply chain finance workflow — invoice creation, buyer approval, competitive financier bidding, and deal acceptance — with every sensitive value encrypted end-to-end.
+**ShieldFi is the first full-lifecycle confidential SCF protocol on a public blockchain.** Built on Zama's FHEVM, it runs the complete four-party supply chain finance workflow, invoice creation, buyer approval, competitive financier bidding, and deal acceptance with every sensitive value encrypted end-to-end.
 The EVM never processes a plaintext number.
 Institutions get programmable settlement on a public ledger without sacrificing the commercial confidentiality their compliance and competitive requirements demand.